Xfennec/nosee/README.md

 In short : SSH, no agent, simple configuration, usual scripting.

 Currently, Nosee requires bash on monitored hosts.
-It was tested successfully tested with Linux (of course) but using Cygwin on Windows hosts too.
+It was tested successfully tested with Linux (of course) but using Cygwin sshd on Windows hosts too.

-The Nosee daemon itself can virtually run under any Go supported platform.
+The Nosee daemon itself can virtually run with any Go supported platform.

 Here's a general figure of how Nosee works: